Images by hesign

 Selection Criteria

-• At least one partner has completed a Pro Helvetia supported research trip or residency in a country or region of the other partner (i.e. in Switzerland or the region of Pro Helvetia offices abroad).
-Alternatively, applicants may provide references of their previous collaborations (at least two joint projects).
+• At least one partner has completed a research trip or residency in the other partner’s region.
+Alternatively, references to previous joint projects should be provided.

-• The application must be co-developed by both partners.
+• The application must be created jointly by both partners.

 In addition to these specific criteria, the apply.